MPEDS/protests-analysis/docs/GUIDELINES.md

     code is good, but how would we document principles, conventions for filenames, or in general anything qualitative?
-Obviously some level of documentation is useful; it's good to think judiciously about this so our documentation can always be useful, concise, but informative.
+Obviously some level of documentation is useful; it's good to think judiciously about this so our documentation can always be useful -- concise, but informative.
   - This codebase is curated with the intent of sharing.
 Social science researchers have a wide array of skillsets and practices.
 It makes